 Pumpkin Leaf

-I know that when you think about pumpkins, their leaves are not something that comes to mind, but the beauty is in the details, and this leaf will take all of your crochet pumpkins to the next level!
+I know that when you think about pumpkins, their leaves aren’t the first thing that comes to mind.
+But the magic is in the details, and this little leaf is exactly what brings it all together.
+Add it to your crochet pumpkins and suddenly… they feel complete.
+Fuller, cozier, and just a tiny bit more charming.

 Mint Leaf